-If you want to change to a different CCO, call OHP Customer Service at 503-378-2666 or 1-800-699-9075.
-There are many chances for you to change as long as another CCO is open for enrollment:
+If you want to change to a different CCO, you or your representative can do so orally or in writing.
+You can call OHP Member Service at 503-378-2666 or 1-800-699-9075.
+The change will be effective the first of the month following OHA's approval.
+There are many chances for you to change as long as another CCO is open for enrollment.

-- If you do not want the CCO you've been assigned to, you can change during the first 90 days after you enroll. - If you move to a place that your CCO doesn't serve, you can change CCOs as soon as you tell OHP Customer Service about the move.
-The number is 1-800-699-9075. - If you have been on OHP before, during the first 30 days after you enroll in a CCO. - If you have been enrolled for 6 months in your CCO, you can request to change CCO. - When you renew your Oregon Health Plan coverage (usually once per year) - You can change CCOs once each year for any other reason.
+- If you do not want the CCO you've been assigned to, you can change during the first 90 days after you enroll. - If you have been on OHP before, during the first 30 days after you enroll in a CCO. - If you have been enrolled for 6 months in your CCO, you can request to change CCO. - When you renew your Oregon Health Plan coverage (usually once per year) You can change CCOs once each year for any other reason.